wp-plugins/2mb-autocode/readme.txt

 = How do I remove the text from a specific post!
 HELP! =

+There are now options on each post's edit page to force remove, force add, or do neither to the text on the top and bottom of either home or post pages.
+The text below is still valid, however the settings just mentioned will override the tags below if set to anything except do nothing.

 Simply put ##no_top## or ##no_bottom## anywhere in the post, and it will remove those tags, and not put the text on bottom or top depending on which tag(s) you entered.
 In addition, if you put ##no_top_home##, ##no_bottom_home##, ##no_top_post##, or ##no_bottom_post##, it will remove the text from either the top or bottom of either the post page or the homepage, no matter what is set in the settings.

 = How do I suggest a feature or new plugin? =